 This Graduate Handbook is presented as a working guide to Anthropology graduate students and their supervisors.
-For general university rules and procedures please refer to the current School of Graduate Studies Calendar.
+For general university rules and procedures please refer to the current School of Graduate Studies Calendar (please refer to the web address below).
 Students should be familiar with the regulations therein and note that they take precedence over all Departmental regulations.